 Later on, Aunty Molly figured that learning to play Cribbage would be fun and a good way to brush up on my mental math skills.
 We spent a few weeks playing cribbage.
 I began to hear the words “fifteen-two, fifteen-four, fifteen-six” in my sleep, but it really was fun and challenging, and probably did help my confidence in math a little.

-In those little visits,we bonded.
-She truly treated me with a mother’s care, the way my own Mother never did and probably never could.
+In those little visits, we really bonded.
+She truly treated me with a mother’s care, the way my own Mother never seemed to, and maybe never could.